 Alternatively, you can create a new WordPress Website Backup folder in your local file system.
 Then drag all files and folders from the right remote site panel to your left local site panel into the new WordPress Website Backup folder or select all and then download from the right-click context menu:

-Once you’ve downloaded all files of your WordPress website, we recommend encrypting the data using compression software like 7zip or similar.
+Once you’ve downloaded all your WordPress website files, we recommend encrypting the data using compression software like 7zip or similar.

 How to Manually Download the Backup of WordPress Database